18 Jul Is Your Real Estate Department a Worthwhile Investment… Or an Unnecessary Expense?

 “Technology is not a magic wand, you tap it and it does the trick.
 It is understandable that the old internal operational model is clunky, inefficient and expensive, however you need expertise and experience with oversight and accountability to execute transactions.
 This is why our Plug ‘n’ Play model is the answer.”

-Companies that are in the Fintech space are a classic example.
-The Plug ‘n’ Play model could be used as a Fintech real estate option whose objective is to impact all parts of the value chain from project planning to brokerage, optimize workflow, decrease environmental impact and create a more acute understanding of the model and the business offering they have for their clients who are looking to grow their operations in the UK and need a virtual real estate department.
+Companies that are in the Fin-tech space are a classic example.
+The Plug ‘n’ Play model could be used as a Fin-tech real estate option whose objective is to impact all parts of the value chain from project planning to brokerage, optimise workflow, decrease environmental impact and create a more acute understanding of the model and the business offering they have for their clients who are looking to grow their operations in the UK and need a virtual real estate department.